Search for cities, countries, lakes and rivers

 Water Temperature Chart for Salt Creek River in Lincoln Over the Last 30 Days

-Today the water temperature in Lincoln is lower than the same day in previous years.
-The water temperature range here in February is from 34°F to 48°F. The water temperature has decreased over the past 7 days but has increased over the past month.
+Today the water temperature in Lincoln is higher than the same day in previous years.
+The water temperature range here in March is from 36°F to 52°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Lincoln are presented in the table below.